juanp88/coffee_test_app/README.md

 # Coffee App

 This Flutter application allows users to save their favorite coffee images.
-The app uses the Riverpod package for state management and follows clean architecture principles.
+The app uses the Riverpod package for state management, go router for navigation and follows clean architecture principles.

+# Project structure

+The project follows clean architecture principles with a layered structure:

+    Domain Layer: Contains business logic and use cases.
+    Data Layer: Handles data operations, including API calls and local storage.
+    Presentation Layer: Manages the UI and state.
+    Core: Cetralize any app related feature like routes, providers, utils among others.

 ## Features